Major League Baseball 2K7: Reception

 The seventh generation console versions of the game were released to generally positive reviews.
 The Xbox 360 version was received more positively due to better technical performance.
 The March 2007 issue of Game Informer awarded the game an 8.5/10 score for the Xbox 360 and PlayStation 3.
-The Xbox 360 version of the game received ratings of 7.9/10 from IGN, a B from 1UP and an 8.4/10 from Team Xbox.
-IGN's score for the PlayStation 3 version was lower (7.5/10).
+The Xbox 360 version of the game received ratings of 7.9/10 from IGN, a B from 1UP, and an 8.4/10 from Team Xbox.
+IGNs score for the PlayStation 3 version was lower (7.5/10).

 Of the sixth generation console versions, IGN awarded both the Xbox and PlayStation 2 versions a 7.0/10.
 However, IGN strongly criticized the current generation versions for having too many bugs, unimproved player models, incorrect commentary, and most of all, extremely illogical player ratings.
 GameSpot gave the Xbox version a 6.8 while giving the PS2 version a 6.7 due to the Xbox version supporting progressive scan.

 The handheld versions received negative reviews due to shallow gameplay.
 GameSpot stated in its 2.5/10 review of the DS version that it "lacks basic features every sports game should have."
 The PSP version fared better, averaging a 58% score at GameRankings, but most reviews unfavorably compared it to the PSP version of Sony's MLB 07: The Show.
 GameSpot awarded the game a 7.3/10, stating "MLB 2K7 is packed with content and solid gameplay."